 Are you concerned about these issues?
 Do you want to make a difference in how they are resolved?
 Are you seeking a career with a strong outdoor component?
 If so, then our new program in Watershed Management (BS Geography with an emphasis in Watershed Management) may be just what you are looking for.
 And remember, as government agencies and private organizations address these issues, one of the things they will need is properly trained employees.

 Image from USGS

 Dr. Jennifer Demchak, the lead instructor in the program, is a specialist in watershed management and has extensive on-the-ground experience.
 She has owned and operated a successful consulting business which covers all aspects of watershed management ranging from conducting assessments and writing restoration and protection plans to the design and installation of acid mine drainage treatment systems.
-For further information contact her at email@example.com
+For further information contact, please contact Dr. Demchak (email@example.com).

 Our program in Watershed Management is designed to prepare you for entry-level positions or for graduate school.
 It is interesting, interdisciplinary and challenging.
 You will take courses in biology, chemistry, geology, geography and regional planning, as well as the core classes in watershed management (such as, watershed restoration, wetlands, watershed ethics and law, and watershed management policy).
 In addition, we highly recommend that you complete an internship with a government agency or private organization.

 USGS 7.5 minute map